espressomd/espresso/doc/sphinx/installation.rst

 -  ``BOND_CONSTRAINT`` Turns on the RATTLE integrator which allows for fixed lengths bonds between particles.

--  ``VIRTUAL_SITES_COM`` Virtual sites are particles, the position and velocity of which is not obtained by integrating equations of motion.
-Rather, they are placed using the position (and orientation) of other particles.
-The feature allows to place a virtual particle into the center of mass of a set of other particles.

-   .. seealso:: :ref:`Virtual sites`

 -  ``VIRTUAL_SITES_RELATIVE`` Virtual sites are particles, the position and velocity of which is not obtained by integrating equations of motion.
 Rather, they are placed using the position (and orientation) of other particles.
 The